Who translates WordPress.com? How can I get involved?

 We also try to use the existing translations of WordPress.org here on WordPress.com.
 There are several good reasons for that:

 - WordPress.org translations are an integral part of the software we use;

 - WordPress.org translation communities are traditionally better organized for consistency and speed;

-- The existing WordPress.org translations have often been in use for a while, so that it is likely that they have been through several edits, and users are likely to be familiar with them.
+- The existing WordPress.org translations have often been in use for a while.
+It is likely that they have been through several edits, and users are probably familiar with them.

 - Some validators for WordPress.org are also validators for WordPress.com, which means that they probably have the permissions needed to override WordPress.com’s translations with their own, in batch.

 - WordPress.com’s translatable strings, however, are a superset of the ones available for WordPress.org.
 There are about 3 times more strings on WordPress.com, because of all the functionality we’ve added to it.
 WordPress.org translators may actually never even see those.

 - Because of the above, we strongly recommend that you, as WordPress.com translator/validator, get in touch with your language’s WordPress.org localization team, with the goal of maintaining consistency across all products and strings.

 Are there any tips for translating more efficiently?